 - Vomiting after hitting one’s head is a possible sign of a concussion or other traumatic brain injury.

 Incident Reviews #5

 A young Scout was sleeping in the top bunk.
-During the night, he rolled out of bed and fell to the floor.
-The next morning, adult leaders found him on the floor still asleep in his sleeping bag.
-Medical staff checked him, and he said that he was fine.
-The child moved to the lower bunk the next night, but the following day complained of his arm hurting.
-His parent took him to a doctor, and he was diagnosed with a fractured clavicle.
+During the night, she rolled out of bed and fell to the floor.
+The next morning, adult leaders found her on the floor still asleep in her sleeping bag.
+Medical staff checked him, and she said that she was fine.
+The child moved to the lower bunk the next night, but the following day complained of her arm hurting.
+Her parent took her to a doctor, and she was diagnosed with a fractured clavicle.

 - Injuries caused by falling from the top of a bunk bed usually affect the head and upper body such as shoulders, arms, etc.

 - Leaders should be aware of any medical conditions, history of sleepwalking, or peer pressure when helping youth select appropriate sleeping locations.

 “Bunk bed cots are often sold without rails.
 Consider safety rails when the top bunk is more than 30 inches off the floor.”